Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

 ## Select a channel

 You can select the channel for which the attribute values of the products are displayed.
 Only multi-channel attributes can have different values in different channels.
-Otherwise, the value remain the same in all channels.
+Otherwise, the value remains the same in all channels.

 #### Prerequisites